ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
     If `-p <project>` is ommitted, your default project `$PROJECT` will be used.

+Persistent sessions can run simulations using compute and storage resources from any project, independently of the project used for the persistent session itself.
 The newly created persistent session is assigned a unique identifier, referred to here as `<persistent-session-uuid>`.

 ### Assign the persistent session to Cylc {: .no-toc }